mvw/hackerrank/Functional Programming/Functional Structures/Substring Searching/README.md

 It has a complexity O(m+n).

 ## Experience
-Somewhat lazy to start implementing KMP I first tried two make use of two Erlang library functions:
+Somewhat lazy to start implementing the KMP algorithm I first tried to make use of two Erlang library functions:
 - `string:find(Text, Pat)` (score 27.48)
 - `re:match(Text, Pat)` (score 18.47)